 Add New Unit Configuration Type

 To add a new configuration type, click on ADD NEW CONFIGURATION TYPE.
 The ADD NEW UNIT CONFIGURATION TYPE page will appear.
-Most fields collected here align with the collection requirements of HMIS Data Dictionary 2.07 Bed and Unit Information.
-The exceptions are custom fields and the following core fields:
+The Unit Configuration Type screen contains fields for collecting HMIS Data Dictionary 2.07 Bed and Unit Information.

-After completing these fields, click ADD RECORD.
+After completing the fields on this screen, click ADD RECORD.
 The Program Type field will become read-only after you save the Unit Configuration Type.

 Note: If you attempt to save a new Unit Configuration Type with the same name as an existing Unit Configuration Type in that Building, the system will underline the name field in red and display a “Please correct errors” banner.
 You cannot save the new Unit Configuration Type until you change the name to something other than the name of an existing Unit Configuration Type in that Building.

 Once a Unit Configuration Type is saved, the UNIT CONFIGURATION PHOTOS section appears at the bottom of the page.
 Refer to the Adding Housing Inventory Photos article for details on adding photos.

 The Unit Configuration Type Resources sidebar appears and is described below.